Our Story

 Peacedale Global Arts Leadership

-John Clinton Eisner (Board President) is a stage director and producer of classic and contemporary work as well as a story consultant for theater and film.
+John Clinton Eisner (President) is a stage director and producer of classic and contemporary work as well as a story consultant for theater and film.
 For 27 years he served as Artistic Director of the Lark, a playwright center and think-tank for the theater based in New York City.
-Currently he is President of Peacedale Global Arts, supporting writers in their creative process through international and intercultural exchange, and Creative Producer in Residence at En Garde Arts, a national innovator in site-specific, community-based theater.
+Currently he is Board President of Peacedale Global Arts, supporting writers in their creative process through international and intercultural exchange, and Creative Producer in Residence at En Garde Arts, a national innovator in site-specific, community-based theater.
 He has worked closely with hundreds of award-winning writers including Katori Hall, Tina Howe, Sam Hunter, David Henry Hwang, Arthur Kopit, Matthew Lopez, Rajiv Joseph, Lisa Kron, Martyna Majok, Mona Mansour, Dominique Morisseau, Robert Schennkan, and Lucy Thurber.
-Recent projects include: “The Road Less Traveled,” a play commissioning program at Silk Road Rising in Chicago; a yearlong career seminar for MFA playwrights at Columbia University; an International Center for Playwrights in Portugal; a multilingual playwriting residency in Transylvania; and "A Dozen Dreams," one of the very first live theater events in New York City after the pandemic shutdown.
+Recent projects include: “The Road Less Traveled,” a play commissioning program at Silk Road Cultural Center in Chicago; a yearlong career seminar for MFA playwrights at Columbia University; an International Center for Playwrights in Portugal; a multilingual playwriting residency in Transylvania; and "A Dozen Dreams," one of the very first live theater events in New York City after the pandemic shutdown.
 He has dedicated his career to reducing structural barriers to the arts and encouraging inclusive pathways into theater and media careers through intercultural exchange, fellowships, increased artist compensation, and local artmaking.

-Rajiv Joseph (Board Treasurer) Rajiv Joseph’s play Bengal Tiger at the Baghdad Zoo was a 2010 Pulitzer Prize finalist for Drama and was also awarded a grant for Outstanding New American Play by the National Endowment for the Arts.
+Rajiv Joseph (Treasurer) Rajiv Joseph’s play Bengal Tiger at the Baghdad Zoo was a 2010 Pulitzer Prize finalist for Drama and was also awarded a grant for Outstanding New American Play by the National Endowment for the Arts.
 He has twice won the Obie Award for Best New American Play, first in 2016 with Guards at the Taj (also a 2016 Lortel Winner for Best Play) and then in 2018 with Describe the Night.
 Other plays include King James, Letters of Suresh, Archduke, Gruesome Playground Injuries, Animals Out of Paper, The Lake Effect, The North Pool and Mr. Wolf.
 Joseph has been awarded artistic grants from the Whiting Foundation, United States Artists and the Harold & Mimi Steinberg Charitable Trust.
 He served for three years in the Peace Corps in Senegal.